Sydney tourist attractions are some of the most amazing you will ever visit, after all the city is one of the most recognizable Australia.

 If you are on your way to Sydney Opera House, you will have splendid views over the iconic Sydney Bridge too.
 It is screaming for attention and we don’t even blame it!
-You can walk (free of charge) over it, or you can even climb it and make it for sure one of your best memories of Sydney.
+You can walk (free of charge) over it, or you can even climb on top of it, what for sure will be one of the most unique and unforgettable things to do in Sydney.
 Unfortunately the Sydney Bridge climb is not free of charge and you will need to open your wallet quite a bit (price begins from 150€/pp up).
 If the bridge climb is too hot to handle, you can enjoy splendid views even from a normal Sydney Ferry route.
 Not to mention you can take a photo of the two iconic symbols of the Sydney – The Sydney Bridge and the Sydney Opera House.

 3. Sydney Sky Walk

 If you just cannot go over the Bridge climb due to high cost, here’s another great and fun activity – the climb is called Sydney Sky Walk.
 It is much cheaper than the Bridge climb and still offers great views over Sydney and adrenalin rush is included in the price.
 If you are YHA member, head up to one of their hostels and get the reduced Sky Walk ticket for just 32€.
 If you are not really into adrenalin, the Sydney Tower Eye also offers closed viewing platform for just 13€/pp. More about the cool Sydney Sky Walk here.

 You can always have the official cruise to see the Sydney Opera House and the Bridge, but if you are not willing to spend more than necessary, just take the local ferry from Circular Quay to Manly and you will get the exact same views, but paying less.
 Instead of 17-20€/pp for a tourist cruise, you will only pay 10€/pp for the return ticket to Manly.